yabellini/SitioAcademico/content/en/talk/EGU2020_RLadies/index.md

 math: true
 publishDate: "2020-05-08T10:00:00Z"
 slides:
-summary: In May 2020, EGU General Assembly 2020 was held on-line.
+summary: EGU General Assembly 2020 was held on-line.
 During the conference [Claudia Vitolo](https://twitter.com/clavitolo) and I had the opportunity to share with the attendees the [R-Ladies](https://rladies.org/) initiative.
 tags: []
 title: R-Ladies Global, a worldwide organisation to promote gender diversity in the R community
 url_code: ""